Monkfishare/TEaudio/README.md

 ### 3. Install [python](https://www.python.org/downloads/) for Windows
 - Double-click the downloaded installer (.exe) file.
 - Check the box that says ⚠"**`Add Python x.x to PATH`**"⚠ during the installation process.
 This will automatically add Python to your system's PATH.

+## Disclaimer

+This repository contains Python scripts designed to generate audio links from The Economist's CDN for personal and non-commercial use.
+The purpose of this project is to enhance accessibility and convenience for users.

+**Caution:**

+1. Respect the terms of service of The Economist and GitHub.
+Be aware that using this script may be subject to the terms and conditions of the platform you are interacting with.
+2. GitHub has policies against hosting certain types of content or engaging in activities that may lead to account suspension.

+The maintainers of this repository do not endorse or encourage any misuse of this content.
+Users are advised to comply with the terms of service of The Economist and GitHub.
+The maintainers are not responsible for any consequences resulting from the use of this repository, including potential actions taken by GitHub.

+Use this repository responsibly and at your own risk.